-If you were insured at the time of the accident or able to pay for damage from the accident, then you would provide proof of the insurance or ability to pay.
-Examples of proof are a bond issued by an insurance company or surety company or a security deposit in the amount of the damages.
+If you were insured at the time of the accident or able to pay for damage from the crash, then you would provide proof of the insurance or ability to pay.
+Examples include a bond issued by an insurance company or surety company or a security deposit in the amount of the damages.

 If it has been proven in a court of law that you were not at fault in the accident, then you would give the Secretary of State a stamped or certified copy of the documentation from the court stating that you are not responsible.
-If you are not at fault, you will not have to prove that you have the ability to pay damages.
+If you are not at fault, you will not have to prove that you can pay damages.

-If you are not insured, you may have to get a SR-22 insurance policy from a private insurance company.
-Financial responsibility insurance, also known as SR-22, is a special type of insurance that you need before the Secretary of State can reinstate your license.
-The insurance is sent directly to the Secretary of State from your insurance company.
+If you are not insured, you may have to get an SR-22 insurance policy from a private insurance company.
+Financial responsibility insurance, also known as SR-22, is a particular type of insurance that you need before the Secretary of State can reinstate your license.
+The coverage is sent directly to the Secretary of State from your insurance company.
 If the SR-22 is accepted, you will receive the SR-22 from the agency and a letter from the Secretary of State.